Craig Packer

-Early years
+Craig Packer (born 1950, Fort Worth, Texas) is an American biologist and professor in the Department of Ecology, Evolution and Behavior at the University of Minnesota.
+He is known for his long-term research on the behavior, ecology, and conservation of African lions, particularly through decades of fieldwork in the Serengeti ecosystem.
+His work has contributed to understanding social behavior, population dynamics, disease ecology, and human–wildlife conflict in large carnivores.

+Biography

 Packer was born in Fort Worth, Texas in 1950.
 He attended his local Eastern Hills High School in 1964 and graduated in 1968.
-Growing up, Packer was originally interested in being a doctor or an engineer, and originally sought medical school after graduating from high school.
-However, these fields did not support his desire to work out in the field and to travel to exotic places.
+Growing up, Packer was originally interested in becoming a doctor or an engineer.However, these fields did not support his desire to work outside and to travel to exotic places.
 Furthermore, Packer was fascinated by evolution and animal ethology.
-He ultimately abandoned his place in Stanford University's School of Medicine to work as a field assistant for Jane Goodall in Gombe National Park, Tanzania to study olive baboons.
+He ultimately abandoned his place at the University of Texas Medical School to work as a field assistant for Jane Goodall in Gombe National Park, Tanzania to study olive baboons.

 He graduated Stanford in 1972 with a bachelor's degree in Human Biology.
 He later attended the University of Sussex to complete his doctoral research on baboons, graduating with a Ph.D. in Behavioral Ecology in 1977.
 After a subsequent study on Japanese macaques in Hakusan National Park, Packer returned to Tanzania in 1978 as the head of the Serengeti Lion Project.
 His interest in lions derives from their unique behavior as social carnivorans, and it is a passion he continues to exercise as director of the Lion Research Center.